richardcrng/fireactive/website/docs/schema/boolean.md

 class Lightbulb extends ActiveClass(lightbulbSchema) {}

-new Lightbulb() // Could not construct Lightbulb.
-The required property 'isOn' is missing new Lightbulb({}) // Could not construct Lightbulb.
-The required property 'isOn' is missing new Lightbulb({ isOn: 'yes' }) // Could not construct Lightbulb.
-The property 'isOn' is of the wrong type new Lightbulb({ isOn: null }) // Could not construct Lightbulb.
+new Lightbulb() // ActiveClassError: Could not construct Lightbulb.
+The required property 'isOn' is missing new Lightbulb({}) // ActiveClassError: Could not construct Lightbulb.
+The required property 'isOn' is missing new Lightbulb({ isOn: 'yes' }) // ActiveClassError: Could not construct Lightbulb.
+The property 'isOn' is of the wrong type new Lightbulb({ isOn: null }) // ActiveClassError: Could not construct Lightbulb.
 The property 'isOn' is of the wrong type

 new Lightbulb({ isOn: true, randomProp: true }) // works (but randomProp gets ignored as it is not on the schema)